cakenggt/aleclownes.com/_scripts/prospect.md

 # Orelac
 *Last prospectors missed something*
 The gem, orelac, which our crew is after, suffers from a case of split personality.
 One would be forgiven if, up until the point of first contact, you thought it was an inorganic substance, a gem to be mined.
 But once the extraction begins, the viewer can immediately see that there is something very organic, very living about the shell of the orelac.
 It's shape, the sounds it makes, it is very similar to a pupa of some sort.
 Throughout the extraction process, however, we can see the prospector's break from reality, as Damon continues to refer to it in the inorganic fashion.
 It is only when Damon refers to the legendary "Queen's lair" that we see the first acknowledgement of an organic nature to the gem.
 Damon's area of expertise is in the extraction of value from this defenseless organism, a skill he puts to use on his own daughter as well.
-*Audio: I could hold you in the palm of my hand, red and angry* *Video: Him holding the pupa*
+*Audio: I could hold you in the palm of my hand, red and furious* *Video: Him holding the pupa*

 # Umbilical Cords